 The mysterious north of Spain seems to be the country’s best-kept secret.
 From the wild coast and fresh seafood of Galicia, to the crisp cider and snow-capped mountains of Asturias and the rolling green hills and Michelin-starred restaurants of Basque Country, the north of Spain is by no means untouched by tourism.
 But, it offers a completely different Spain than the one you’ve envisioned.

-And Basque Country, a region special to me for several reasons, will be worth every penny it takes you to include it in your travel plans.
+And Basque Country, a region special to me, will be worth every penny it takes you to include it in your travel plans.
 Different people feel differently about well, different, places but—I’ve yet to meet a person who has been to Basque Country and didn’t love the place.
 I’m not a gambler, but I’d be willing to bet Basque Country will have the same effect on you too.

 You’ll eat delicious pintxos, which kick tapas’ a$$ any day: